BhawishKumar009/UE1/unit1/Unit1.md

 In the university setting, the academic expectations are different from what you have experienced in secondary school.
 You are expected to read and write longer articles, as well as critically analyse multiple sources of information.
 In order to perform well in university assessments, you will need to apply academic English skills effectively.
 The University English I and II courses are designed to equip you with the necessary academic English skills to facilitate your transition from secondary school to university studies.

-### Activity 1 - Discussion Get Into Groups Of 3-4.
-Discuss The Following Questions:

-1. What might be major differences between high school and university reading texts?
-2. What might be major differences between high school and university assignments?
-3. What challenges might you encounter when completing university assignments?
-What can you do to overcome these challenges?

 ### What Are Genres?